grid

 Washers and bushings can be used to further improve the thermal performance of a thermal break.
 Armatherm has a selection of FRR fixings available.

-A column break refers to when a thermal break is inserted under a column to provide insulation and reduce heat loss.
+A thermal break can be inserted under a column to insulate it and reduce heat loss.

 A thermal break can be added on top of the footing and over the bolts and anchors with the column resting on top to thermally isolate and insulate the connection.